nidhigupta3/Power-BI-AdventureWorksReport/README.md

 ![image alt](https://github.com/nidhigupta3/Power-BI-AdventureWorksReport/blob/293490584cdb85be23a8ae9b0fe2d31d367936d6/Screenshots/Decomposition%20Tree.png)

 <br>
 The Key Influencers can be used to further analyze the data.
 In the instance shown below, one can find out what could lead a customer to be a homeowner, and by how much.
-For example, a parent is 1.58 times more likely to be a homeowner compared to non-parents, or a person is 1.06 times more likely to be a homeowner if their education level is 'Bachelors' compared to other levels of education in the data.<br>
+For example, a parent is 1.58 times more likely to be a homeowner compared to non-parents, or a person is 1.06 times more likely to be a homeowner if their education level is 'Bachelors' compared to other levels of education in the data.<br><br>

 **Key Influencers**
 <br>